ccmehil/star_coords/README.md

 # TODO

 - Use command line arguments to set server and port for first install or even trigger the creation of the configuration file and prompt the user to edit it?
+- add OLED true/false to config
+- add I2C address to config
+- provide dummy config to GIT for project?